BronzeCrab/ud_fullstack_p4/README.md

 <h3>Task 3: Work on indexes and queries</h3>
 <h4>Two additional queries</h4>
 Please check out `orderSessionsInWishlist()` and `getSessionsByName()` functions.
+<h3>orderSessionsInWishlist()</h3>
+in fact i wanted to sort by date and time simultaneously, but multiple orders won't work, dont know why, so I've supposted to do, but it doesn't work: `wish_sessions = wish_sessions.order(Wishlist.startTime).order(Wishlist.date)`.
+And I implemented just one order - by startTime id ascending order. just quering all I have in Wishlist and then order by startTime.Takes VoidMessage as a request.Returns `SessionForms`.
+<h3>getSessionsByName()</h3>
+Retriving all sessions from all conferences and filter by name, specified by user.
+Very similar to `getSessionsBySpeaker()`.
+Takes `SESS_GET_REQUEST_5` (`name` StringField) as a request.
+Returns `SessionForms`.
 <h4>Query realted problem</h4>
 Check out `getSessionsNotWorkshops()` function.
 I've tried to solve this problem in code.
-I think it should work, returning all sessions wish are not workshop and begore 19:00.
+I think it should work, returning all sessions wich are not workshop and before 19:00.
 <h3>Task 4: Add a Task</h3>
 I've added memcache entity in the end of `createSession()` function.
 Also added `getFeaturedSpeaker()` wich is returning name of the speaker from the memcache.
-Memcache key is `ABOUT_SPEAKER` definied at the top of `confrerenc.py`.
+Memcache key is `ABOUT_SPEAKER` definied at the top of `conference.py`.